William White (1748-1836)

 White was elected president of the first General Convention of the Protestant Episcopal Church which met in Philadelphia in 1785, and there helped author the constitution of the emerging American church.
 The convention of the diocese of Pennsylvania elected White its Bishop the following year; consecration followed at Lambeth in England in 1787.
 He was presiding bishop of the Protestant Episcopal church from 1795 to 1836.

-During his long tenure as a Penn trustee, White served Penn in all three of its forms: the College of Philadelphia, the University of the State of Philadelphia, and the University of Pennsylvania.
+During his long tenure as a Penn trustee, White served Penn in all three of its forms: the College of Philadelphia, the University of the State of Pennsylvania, and the University of Pennsylvania.
 Under the charter of 1755, White was a trustee of the Academy and College of Philadelphia from 1774 until 1791, serving as that board's president in 1790 and 1791 and as its treasurer from 1775 to 1778.
 As senior minister of the Protestant Episcopal Church in Philadelphia, served from 1779 to 1791 as ex-officio trustee of the University of the State of Pennsylvania, chartered by the new state government at the time of the American Revolution.
 After the 1791 union of the College of Philadelphia with the University of the State of Pennsylvania, White was elected to serve as a trustee of the resulting University of Pennsylvania.